Doc-Zegno/IntegerDeterminant/README.md

     * `gen.cpp` simple random matrix generator
     * `test.cpp` simple test program
       (also can be considered an example of usage)
+2. `Haskell/`
-2. `Haskell` which contains version above rewritten in Haskell
+    * `Determinant.hs` which contains version above rewritten in Haskell
+    * `ExponentialDeterminant.hs` version based on Laplace expansion (can be used for comparison)

 ## License